Loriage/Beszel-Swift-App/README.md

 >
 > By default, only an `admin` user can read all data.
 For better security, you can create a `readonly` user by modifying API route access in your PocketBase settings.

+> [!NOTE]
+> You can log in to your instance via the SSO configured on Beszel.
+>
+> Please note that you will need to add `beszel-companion://redirect` to the redirect_uris of your SSO providers.

 ## Overview

 |                                                 Home                                                 |                                                 System                                                 |                                                 Containers                                                 |                                               Detail View                                               |